Garibaldi (fish)

-The Garibaldi, known historically also as the Catalina goldfish and marine goldfish and now commonly as the Garibaldi damselfish (Hypsypops rubicundus) is a species of bright orange fish in the damselfish family.
+The Garibaldi (Hypsypops rubicundus), known historically as the Catalina goldfish and marine goldfish and now commonly as the Garibaldi damselfish, is a species of bright orange fish in the damselfish family.
 It occurs in the subtropical northeastern part of the Pacific Ocean.
-The Garibaldi is the official marine state fish of California as of 1955, and has since been protected in California coastal waters from recreation and commercial fishing.
+The Garibaldi was named the official marine state fish of California in 1995, and has since been protected in California coastal waters from recreation and commercial fishing.

-The English name, Garibaldi, is based on an Italian surname and is a reference to the Italian general and political figure Giuseppe Garibaldi, whose followers often wore a characteristic scarlet or red shirt.
-As is the case in all damselfish, male Garibaldis aggressively defend the nest site after the female lays eggs.
+The English name is a reference to the 19th-century Italian general and political figure Giuseppe Garibaldi, whose followers often wore a characteristic scarlet or red shirt.
+Male Garibaldis aggressively defend the nest site after the female lays eggs, as is the case with other damselfish.